Neosoulink/__TheDash/README.md

 <br />

-<h6>❤ Thank you for going through this little project.
+<h6>❤ Thank you for browsing this little project.
 If you like the concept, you can leave ⭐ and share it ;)</h6>

 <h6>_TheDash@2021 V0.0.1.
 By @Neosoulink</h6>